-International GAAP Holdings Limited
+Source International GAAP Holdings Limited

-Notes to the consolidated financial statements for the year ended 31 December 2016 - cont nued
+Notes to the consolidated financial statements for the year ended d 31 December 2016 - contin nued

 IFRS 7.16 Movement in the allowance for doubtful debts

 Year ended 31/12/16 Year ended 31/12/15

 CU'000 CU'000

 Balance at beginning of the year 838 628

 Impairment losses recognised on receivables 63 430

 Amounts written off during the year as uncollectible - (220)

 Amounts recovered during the year - -

 Impairment losses reversed (103) -

 Foreign exchange translation gains and losses - -

 Unwind of discount

 Balance at end of the year 798 838

-IFRS 7.33(a),(b) In determining the recoverability of a trade receivable, the Group considers any change in the credit q trade receivable from the date credit was initially granted up to the end of the reporting period.
-The conference of credit risk is limited due to the fact that the customer base is large and unrelated. •
+IFRS 7.33(a),(b) In determining the recoverability of a trade receivable, the Group consider trade receivable from the date credit was initially granted up to the end of credit risk is limited due to the fact that the customer base is large and f the reporting period.
+The cor ,

-IFRS 7.37(b) Included in the allowance for doubtful debts are individually impaired trade receivables amounting to (31 December 2015: CU430,000) which have been placed under liquidation.
-The impairment recognise the difference between the carrying amount of these trade receivables and the present value of the eliquidation proceeds.
-The Group does not hold any collateral over these balances. d represents
+IFRS 7.37(b) Included in the allowance for doubtful debts are individually impaired tra (31 December 2015: CU430,000) which have been placed under liquidation the difference between the carrying amount of these trade receivables at liquidation proceeds.
+The Group does not hold any collateral over these between the carrying amount of these trade receivables at liquidation proceeds. on.
+The impairment recognised nd the present value of the ex d represents

 IFRS 7.37(b) Age of impaired trade receivables

 31/12/16 31/12/15

 CU'000 CU'000

 60-90 days 353 320

-91-120 days 191
+91-120 days 191 101

-101
+121+ days 654 717

-121+ days654
+Total 1,198 1,138

-121+ days 654 Total 1,198 717
+25.2 Transfer of financial assets

-101 717 1,138
+IFRS 7.14(a), 42D(a), (b), (c), (f) During the year, the Group discounted trade receivables with an aggregar a bank for cash proceeds of CU1 million.
+If the trade receivables are not prequest the Group to pay the unsettled balance.
+As the Group has not trade relating to these trade receivables, it continues to recognise the full carry recognised the cash received on the transfer as a secured borrowing (see oaid at maturity, the bank has t ansferred the significant risks a ring amount of the receivables he right to and rewards

-IFRS 7.14(a), 42D(a), (b), (c), (f) Total 717 1,138 2 million to the right to and rewards
+IFRS 7.42D(e) At the end of the reporting period, the carrying amount of the trade rece have not been derecognised amounted to CU0.946 million and the carry is CU0.923 million.